 Pay Going Forward, Not Backward

 This is the most important rule in salary reductions.
-You must be paid the agreed-upon salary for work you've already done.
+The employer must pay you the agreed-upon salary for work you've already done.
 Bosses can absolutely lower salaries just like they can raise salaries.
 But, what they can't do is lower your salary without telling you in advance and you (the employee) must agree to it.

 A boss can't require you to work at a rate of pay you didn't agree to, but you also can’t force him or her to pay you a rate they don't agree to pay.
 Once work is complete, an employer must pay you the last agreed-upon rate.

 Your boss has to tell you that they're cutting your pay before you work a single hour at the new rate.
 Some states just require that your boss says, “Starting tomorrow, you will earn $8 an hour instead of $10 an hour.”
 Other states require that your boss notify you in writing of the pay reduction.

 When Is a Boss Allowed to Lower Pay?

 Ideally, the answer to this question is never, but business realities sometimes demand that an employer is forced to lower pay to stay in business.
 If the business is having cash flow problems, for example, sometimes the choice is either to shut the company down or cut employees' pay.
 Obviously, most people would prefer to get paid at a lower rate than to lose their jobs.